 My research uses simulated driving scenarios to examine the impact of vehicle automation on human engagement and attention, particularly during critical takeover scenarios.
 Previous projects investigating situation awareness in expert and non-expert drivers has fostered an interest in a human factors approach to the increasingly automated driving environment.

-Reilly's research investigates the measurement of cognitive workload and capacity, with applications in user interface assessment and personnel selection.
-He values collaborative research with projects in the defence and government sectors.
+My research investigates the measurement of cognitive workload and capacity, with applications in user interface assessment and personnel selection.
+My major projects have collaborated with partners in the defence and government sectors.
 I have also worked on studies which use mathematical and computational techniques to explore decision making data.

 I have a 30+ year background in aviation in the RAAF and civil aviation industry.
 My research is related to the study of Situational Awareness, which is often identified as a causal factor in aviation incidents.
 I hope to identify if it is possible to detect a loss of Situational Awareness using biometric measures.
 The outcome will be systems to assess/measure situational awareness and how to develop resilience to a loss of situational awareness.